 Affiliated Service Providers.
-Other potential conflicts might include conflicts between the Funds and its affiliated and unaffiliated service providers (e.g. conflicting duties of loyalty).
-In addition to providing investment management services through the SID, BBH provides administrative, custody, shareholder servicing and fund accounting services to the Funds.
-BBH may have conflicting duties of loyalty while servicing the Funds and/or opportunities to further its own interest to the detriment of the Funds.
+Other potential conflicts might include conflicts between the Fund and its affiliated and unaffiliated service providers (e.g., conflicting duties of loyalty).
+In addition to providing investment management and administrative services through the SID, BBH provides custody, shareholder servicing and fund accounting services to the Fund.
+BBH may have conflicting duties of loyalty while servicing the Fund and/or opportunities to further its own interest to the detriment of the Fund.
 For example, in negotiating fee arrangements with affiliated service providers, BBH may have an incentive to agree to higher fees than it would in the case of unaffiliated providers.
-BBH acting in its capacity as the Funds' administrator is the primary valuation agent of the Funds.
-BBH values securities and assets in the Funds according to the Funds' valuation policies.
-Because the Investment Adviser's advisory and administrative fees are calculated by reference to the Funds' net assets, BBH and its affiliates may have an incentive to seek to overvalue certain assets.
+BBH acting in its capacity as the Fund's administrator is the primary valuation agent of the Fund.
+BBH values securities and assets in the Fund according to the Fund's valuation policies.
+Because the Investment Adviser's advisory and administrative fees are calculated by reference to a Fund's net assets, BBH and its affiliates may have an incentive to seek to overvalue certain assets.

 Aggregation.
 Potential conflicts of interest also arise with the aggregation of trade orders.
-Purchases and sales of securities for the Funds may be aggregated with orders for other client accounts managed by the Sub-Adviser.
+Purchases and sales of securities for the Fund may be aggregated with orders for other client accounts managed by the Sub-Adviser.
 The Sub-Adviser, however, is not required to aggregate orders if portfolio management decisions for different accounts are made separately, or if it is determined that aggregating is not practicable, or in cases involving client direction.
 Prevailing trading activity frequently may make impossible the receipt of the same price or execution on the entire volume of securities purchased or sold.
-When this occurs, the various prices may be averaged, and the Funds will be charged or credited with the average price.
-Thus, the effect of the aggregation may operate on some occasions to the disadvantage of the Funds.
-In addition, under certain circumstances, the Funds will not be charged the same commission or commission equivalent rates in connection with an aggregated order.
+When this occurs, the various prices may be averaged, and the Fund will be charged or credited with the average price.
+Thus, the effect of the aggregation may operate on some occasions to the disadvantage of the Fund.
+In addition, under certain circumstances, the Fund will not be charged the same commission or commission equivalent rates in connection with an aggregated order.

 Cross Trades.
-Under certain circumstances, the Investment Adviser, on behalf of the Funds, may seek to buy from or sell securities to another fund or account advised by BBH, the Investment Adviser.
-Subject to applicable law and regulation, BBH, the Investment Adviser may (but is not required to) effect purchases and sales between BBH, the Investment Adviser clients ("cross trades"), including the Funds, if BBH, the Investment Adviser or the Sub-Adviser believe such transactions are appropriate based on each party's investment objectives and guidelines.
-There may be potential conflicts of interest or regulatory issues relating to these transactions which could limit the Investment Adviser's decision to engage in these transactions for the Funds.
-BBH, the Investment Adviser and/or the Sub-Adviser may have a potentially conflicting division of loyalties and responsibilities to the parties in such transactions.
+Under certain circumstances, the Sub-Adviser, on behalf of the Fund, may seek to buy from or sell securities to another fund or account advised by the Sub-Adviser.
+Subject to applicable law and regulation, the Sub-Adviser may (but is not required to) effect purchases and sales between client accounts that it manages ("cross trades"), including the Fund, if the Sub-Adviser believes such transactions are appropriate based on each party's investment objectives and guidelines.
+There may be potential conflicts of interest or regulatory issues relating to these transactions which could limit the Sub-Adviser's decision to engage in these transactions for the Fund.
+The Sub-Adviser may have a potentially conflicting division of loyalties and responsibilities to the parties in such transactions.

 Soft Dollars.
-The Investment Adviser may direct brokerage transactions and/or payment of a portion of client commissions ("soft dollars") to specific brokers or dealers or other providers to pay for research or other appropriate services which provide, in the Investment Adviser's view, appropriate assistance in the investment decision-making process (including with respect to futures, fixed price offerings and over-the-counter transactions).
+The Sub-Adviser may direct brokerage transactions and/or payment of a portion of client commissions ("soft dollars") to specific brokers or dealers or other providers to pay for research or other appropriate services which provide, in the Sub-Adviser's view, appropriate assistance in the investment decision-making process (including with respect to futures, fixed price offerings and over-the-counter transactions).
 The use of a broker that provides research and securities transaction services may result in a higher commission than that offered by a broker who does not provide such services.
-The Investment Adviser will determine in good faith whether the amount of commission is reasonable in relation to the value of research and services provided and whether the services provide lawful and appropriate assistance in its investment decision-making responsibilities.
+The Sub-Adviser will determine in good faith whether the amount of commission is reasonable in relation to the value of research and services provided and whether the services provide lawful and appropriate assistance in its investment decision-making responsibilities.